anggevictoria/VisionBot/README.md

 - Run the app with the following command: `streamlit run app.py`
 - The app should open in a new browser window.

-### ML Model Config

-- Select task (Detection, Segmentation)
-- Select model confidence
-- Use the slider to adjust the confidence threshold (25-100) for the model.

-One the model config is done, select a source.

 ### Detection on images